Development Guide

 - Ensure development environment is set up.

-- Run the BrowserStack test suites on the frontend container:
+Run the LambdaTest test suites on the frontend container:

-By default, the BrowserStack tests will run using the BrowserStack Local proxy tunnel, which allows for testing on local environments.
-When ran, the test suite automatically downloads the BrowserStackLocal binary, which acts like a proxy between the BrowserStack cloud and your local network.
+Using *-tunnel commands, the tests will run using the LambdaTest tunnel which is preconfigured in the dev container.
+This allows for testing on local environments.
 This is useful when you want to run tests against the dev container running on your local machine.

-If you want to disable this locally (e.g. to test against a sandbox), you can run the integration tests with:
+If you want to run the tests without the tunnel, against a sandbox, you can run the integration tests with:

 or end-to-end tests with: